Manitoba Women in Trades

 In addition to the conference, the Manitoba Construction Sector Council will be developing a one-day Women in Leadership workshop to be delivered by local community in leadership-stories of success to support women transitioning to leadership roles.

-On March 16, 2022, the second Women in Trades Conference will continue the conversation!
+On November 16, 2022, the second Manitoba Women in Trades Conference will continue the conversation!
+We look forward to seeing you there!

 Manitoba Construction Sector Council is seeking financial support from our industry and government partners to host the Women in Trades Conference.
 We have some great speakers planned for the event but need sponsorships to make this happen.
 There will be an opportunity to host a trade show booth.
 Last year the 40 booth sold out quickly so reserve your space as soon as possible.